How are brain and spinal cord tumors in adults staged?

 - The person’s age

-- The person’s functional level (whether the tumor has started to interfere with normal brain functions and everyday activity)
+- The person’s functional level (whether the tumor is affecting normal brain functions and everyday activity)

 - The type of tumor (such as astrocytoma, ependymoma, etc.)